golemfactory/yapapi/README.md

 It receives the a `WorkContext` (`yapapi.runner.ctx.WorkContext`) object that serves as an interface between your script and the execution unit within the provider.
-Using the work context, you define the steps that the provider needs to execute in order to complete the job you're giving them.
+Using the work context, you define the steps that the provider needs to execute in order to complete the job you're giving them - e.g. transferring files to and from the provider or running commands within the execution unit on the provider's end.

 Depending on the number of workers, and thus, the providers that your runner Engine utilizes, a single worker may tackle several tasks (fragments of your work) and you can differentiate